 We’ve all heard the age-old adage ‘fail to prepare, prepare to fail’.
-If you want to ensure that you’ve created the perfect plan for your tiny container home, then we’re here to give you the low down on how to do so.
+If you want to ensure that you’ve created the perfect plan for your tiny home, then we’re here to give you the low down on how to do so.

 Decide How You Want to Plan

 Some people like to use floorplan software to arrange their items, others prefer to go with the old-fashioned pen and paper method.
-Specialist tiny home designers will utilise CAD capabilities to map out your space, and your build.
+Specialist designers will utilise CAD capabilities to map out your space, and your build.
 This saves you a lot of time and effort when compared to moving physical items around the space!

 If you want to go down the pen and paper route, we’d suggest using grid paper, so you have the correct dimensions.
-Use these to create the interior of your home to scale, then complete the same process with the items that you need within the container home.
+Use these to create the interior of your home to scale, then complete the same process with the items that you need within the building.
 You can also annotate the items and colour code them too.

 No matter which way you choose to create your floorplan, take your time and try out as many combinations as you can.
 This will help you to get the best configuration in your tiny home.